 2. Initiate Court Proceedings

-Beneficiaries can file a petition with the probate court to compel the executor to communicate with them or remove the executor from their role.
-Consequently, this action will typically lead to appointment a new executor.
+To start this, beneficiaries can file a petition with the probate court to compel the executor to communicate with them or remove the executor from their role.
+Consequently, this action will typically lead to the appointment of a new executor (or the second executor taking over).
 The court may grant this petition if the beneficiaries can prove that the executor is:

 - Not acting in the best interests of the estate